Justin-Watkins/Justin-Watkins.github.io/05-Segmentation.md

 |kurtosis|-1.20496002863362 |
 |se      |2.06992116914645  |

 There are clearly clusters of groups in this data.
 Think critically about this one.
 Does a higher household income mean more disposable income?
 In some cases yes, but in some cases, no. Are there any implicit signs of disposable income that we could use?
 Perhaps luxury cars or pool ownership.
 Up to a point, people may tend to spend most of their income.
 If someone makes more money they tend to buy nicer cars or bigger houses.
 While asset investments such as houses may increase wealth, they may not indicate more disposable income.
+Have you ever been to someone's fabulous home and noticed how cheap the furniture was?

 #### Consololidating the numerical analysis